graalvm/graalvm-demos/graalpy-install-package/README.md

 It includes the following steps:
 1. Install the [Pyfiglet](https://github.com/pwaller/pyfiglet) module.
 (Pyfiglet is an ASCII art module to create styled text.)
-2. Create a Python class ([PyfigletWrapper.py](src/main/resources/PyfigletWrapper.py)) that acts as a wrapper for the pyfiglet module.
+2. Create a Python class ([PyfigletWrapper.py](src/main/resources/vfs/proj/PyfigletWrapper.py)) that acts as a wrapper for the pyfiglet module.
 3. Create a Java interface ([PyfigletProxy.java](src/main/java/com/oracle/example/graalpy/PyfigletProxy.java)) that acts as a proxy for the wrapper.
 4. Create a Swing JFrame ([PyfigletFrame.java](src/main/java/com/oracle/example/graalpy/PyfigletFrame.java)) that calls the proxy's `format` method.
+5. Create a [Main](src/main/java/com/oracle/example/graalpy/Main.java) class that sets up the GraalPy environment, creates an instance of `PyfigletProxy`, then creates and opens an instance of `PyfigletFrame`.

 ## Preparation